Skip to main content

 (Source: Marin Balabanov)

 For the captures of the Atari STE's screen I used an Elgato HD60 Game Recorder to feed the HDMI signal from the Framemeister into it, and then provide a pass-through to the monitor.
-The elaborate chain of the Atari ST using a SCART cable, converting that to a composite video cable, attaching that to the Framemeister that needs a few milliseconds to upscale the video, feeding the Elgato HD60 and then finally reaching the destination of the LCD.
-By default, this adds a few milliseconds delay definitely introduced a slight lag between input and the video display, but that was barely noticeable.
-Furthermore, I only recorded a part of the drawing process, leaving the Elgato HD60 detached and using the Framemeister directly attached to the LCD for most of the time.
+The signal chain was quite elaborate.
+The Atari ST output via a SCART cable, which was converted to composite video, fed into the Framemeister (which needs a few milliseconds to upscale the video), then passed through the Elgato HD60 before finally reaching the LCD.
+All of this introduced a slight lag between input and video display, but it was barely noticeable.
+In any case, I only recorded part of the drawing process, leaving the Elgato HD60 detached and using the Framemeister directly attached to the LCD for most of the time.

 Figure 40: The Elgato HD60S (Source: elgato.com)